Antiz96/arch-update/README.md

-8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option
+8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option 11 Error when restarting services that require a post upgrade restart
 ```

 For more information, see the arch-update(1) man page.